 I am aware that the "N" determination may make my child ineligible to receive a Grade in Stage 5.

 I am also aware that this course may not appear on their Course Record of Achievement.

 Parent/Guardian's Signature

 Date

-Student's Signature
+Charle of a Circumstage

-AB Jones
+Student's Signature AB Jones